 This hands-on activity is a wonderful and creative way to work on literacy and fine motor skills with your preschooler!

-Creative Fine Motor Skills Idea
+Simple Fine Motor Skills Idea

 Work on letter recognition, beginning sounds, letter sequencing by using an alphabet puzzle and strengthen fine motor skills by adding the unique twist of tin foil to this creative activity.